MikeSchulze/gdUnit3/README.md

  # this assertion succeeds
 assert_int(13).is_not_negative()

-# this assertion fail because the value '-13' is negative
+# this assertion fails because the value '-13' is negative
 assert_int(-13).is_not_negative()
  ```

  ---

-## Documentaion
+## Documentation
 <p align="left" style="font-family: Bedrock; font-size:21pt; color:#7253ed; font-style:bold">
   <a href="https://mikeschulze.github.io/gdUnit3/first_steps/install/">How to Install GdUnit</a>
 </p>